Avoid a Summer Cold: 6 Tricks to Stay Healthy

 Unfortunately, the best remedy is time

 As with your winter cold, you can treat some of the symptoms with medicine, but you won’t feel fully better until the virus clears your system.
-Until that happens, Dr. Peterson recommends using lozenges or gargling with salt water for a sore throat; relieving stuffiness with a saline rinse or a decongestant; taking cough medication for coughing; and lowering temperature with a fever-reducer like acetaminophen.
+Until that happens, Dr. Peterson recommends using lozenges or gargling with salt water for a sore throat, relieving stuffiness with a saline rinse or a decongestant, taking cough medication for coughing, and lowering temperature with a fever-reducer like acetaminophen.
 On top of all that, hydrate well, get plenty of sleep, and avoid strenuous activity.
+If you have a summer cold, you should especially avoid alcohol, caffeine, and excessive heat which helps dehydrate, Dr. Blank says.